mieweb/docs/content/functions/e-sign-electronic-signature/pending-e-sign-reviews.md

 ## Accessing Your Assigned Pending E-Sign Requests

-{{% system-name %}} displays an simple notification if you have any Esign requests assigned to you.
+{{% system-name %}} displays a simple notification if you have any Esign requests assigned to you.
 This notification is displayed at the top in the tool header at all times when working in {{% system-name %}} .
 The notification displays as Esign (#).
 The number (count) of the logged in user's pending E-sign requests displays in the brackets.
 That notification there is also a hyperlink to take you directly to your Pending Reviews with one click.

 ![](../pending-e-sign-reviews.assets/588ebe02069bd1a37a4d3d93cba322ac.png)